Abhijit1018/Wishes/README.md

 Open your web browser and navigate to `http://127.0.0.1:8000/` to experience the magic!

 You can also go to the website.
-The link is provided in the description.
+The link is provided in the description....!